Ljwangftw/Othello-Game/README.md

 # Othello Game

-A classic twp player strateegy board game with load/save game implementation.
+A classic two player strategy board game with load/save game implementation.

 How to play
 1. Game starts with a standard 8x8 Othello Board